 About Kellie-Anne Rehill

-Kellie has worked within the NHS for nearly 15 years beginning with the NHS Institute for Innovation and Improvement, the CQC and then Primary Care Trusts.
+Kellie-Anne has worked within the NHS for nearly 15 years beginning with the NHS Institute for Innovation and Improvement, the CQC and Primary Care Trusts.
 It is through these experiences that her eagerness to act as a ‘Change Maker’ in supporting Trust Clinical, Operational and Transformational Strategies began.
-Currently Kellie works with both Digital Services and Trust Operational Management contributing to the development of transformational and innovative digital solutions and supporting and improving current systems in order to deliver safe and quality patient care.
+Currently Kellie-Anne works with both Digital Services and Trust Operational Management contributing to the development of transformational and innovative digital solutions and supporting and improving current systems in order to deliver safe and quality patient care.

 Problem: There are a number of Transformational/Innovation projects as a Business Analyst for Digital Services that Kellie-Anne is involved in.